blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 In order to be able to decide whether we could use parametric tests, we conducted Shapiro-Wilk test of normality.
 At threshold *p*-value of 0.01, for one of the subsamples (corresponding to the case where there are one or more voluntary exits), the null hypothesis for normality was rejected.
 Therefore, we continued with non-parametric Mann Whitney U test for comparison of sample means between two samples.

 Mann Whitney U test gave *p*-value < 0.01, thus the null hypothesis (that the two samples have the same mean) was rejected.
 The randomly selected `InclusionDistanceAvg` value of the first population (no voluntary exits) is considered to be *not* equal to the randomly selected `InclusionDistanceAvg` value of the second population (at least one voluntary exit).
-Therefore, we can conclude that Voluntary exits are associated with increased average inclusion distance.
+Therefore, we can conclude that *voluntary exits are positively associated with  average inclusion distance*.

 ## Final Words